Mock Trial & Mock Appeal Program

 Spring Mock Appeal

-Discovering Justice and our legal mentors are excited to introduce the new case for the 2023-2024 school year.
-The case features student ‘Jordan King’, who is suing her school for violating her First Amendment rights.
+For the 2024-2025 school year, Discovering Justice and our legal mentors are excited to announce students will be arguing the case of Leslie James v.
+Buckwell School District.
+The case features fictional student ‘Leslie James’ who is suing his school district for violating his First Amendment rights to freedom of speech and freedom of assembly.

-Students will use the precedent of previous Supreme Court cases such as Mahanoy Area School District v.
-B.L.
-(2021) and Tinker v.
-Des Moines Independent Community School District (1969) in their preparation for this Mock Trial.
+Students will use the precedent of Tinker v.
+Des Moines Independent Community School District (1969) in their preparation for their arguments.

 Frequently Asked Questions